 7. Practise makes perfect.

 Mindfulness is a skill, and like many things in life, it will come with time.
 Take five to ten minutes out of your everyday life to practise.
 It can be done anywhere, at any time.

-Pick up our mindfulness trail from our Visitor Welcome team and practise mindfulness for yourself through the Winter Garden.
+Pick up our mindfulness trail from our Visitor Welcome team and practise mindfulness for yourself throughout the gardens.
 We've highlighted the plants we feel add to a mindful experience, but please use the tips above to practise your mindfulness skills in the wider gardens.